What is the Curley Difference?

 The student dress code at Curley consists of dress or khaki pants, a solid-colored dress shirt, dress shoes, a tie/bowtie.
 A sport coat is required from October through April.

-Archbishop Curley features a full-time college counselor and provides comprehensive college counseling to all students.
-On average 98% of our graduates continue on to college and last year the Class of 2015 received more than $11.7 million in merit scholarships from 112 colleges and universities!
-In recent years Curley graduates have been accepted into some of the nation’s finest universities including Brown, Columbia, Dartmouth, Wake Forest, Virginia Tech, Maryland, Virginia, Johns Hopkins and many others.
+Archbishop Curley features two full-time college counselors and provides comprehensive college counseling services to all students.
+On average, 98% of our graduates continue on to college, and last year the Class of 2022 received more $14.3 million in merit scholarships from 132 four-year colleges and universities in 12 states.
+In recent years Curley graduates have been accepted into some of the nation’s finest universities including Brown, Clemson, Arizona State, West Point, Columbia, Notre Dame, Wake Forest, Virginia Tech, Maryland, Morehouse, Virginia, Howard, Johns Hopkins and many others.
 Curley men have tremendous opportunities upon graduation.

-Archbishop Curley offers a comprehensive athletics program featuring 26 teams in 14 sports, an award-winning fine arts program and a multitude of clubs and students organizations.
+Archbishop Curley offers a comprehensive athletics program featuring 28 teams in 14 sports, an award-winning fine arts program and a multitude of clubs, intramural sports, and students organizations.
 Students are encouraged to participate in multiple co-curricular activities and involve themselves in school life.

-Archbishop Curley offers 16 Advanced Placement (AP) and college level courses.
-In 2016, Curley students earned a total of 305 college credits through AP and Dual Enrollment offerings.
+Archbishop Curley offers 15 Advanced Placement (AP) and college level courses.
+In 2022, Curley students earned 297 college credits through AP and Dual Enrollment Offerings.